yingjiahao14/Automating-DatasetUpdates/data/readme.md

 # Automating Dataset Updates Towards Reliable and Timely Evaluation of Large Language Models

-This is the data repository for the paper [Automating Dataset Updates Towards Reliable and Timely Evaluation of Large Language Models](https://arxiv.org/abs/2402.11894).
+This is the data for the paper [Automating Dataset Updates Towards Reliable and Timely Evaluation of Large Language Models](https://arxiv.org/abs/2402.11894).

 ## Overview